quince-science/QuinCe/external_scripts/export/modules/readme.txt

 Directory for storing modules containing functions used by AutomatedExportMain.py.

-Common contains all functions directed towards QuinCe, Slack and file processing functions common for all export-destinations.
+Common contains all functions directed towards QuinCe, messaging and file processing functions common for all export-destinations.

 CarbonPortal contains all functions directly related to exporting files from QuinCe to the ICOS Carbon Portal.
 The functions are divided into a main module and task specific submodules handling metadata, SQL-queries and HTTP-requestes.